Paston Way: Detour B

 Sidestrand has been forever personified as "Poppyland" having been described as such by Clement Scott In 1883.
 The Daily Telegraph printed an article which Scott had written about a visit to the north Norfolk coast.
 He became enamored of the district and gave it the name Poppyland.
 His writing was responsible for members of the London theatre set visiting and investing in homes in the area.
 It is in this part of the world that he is perhaps best remembered, but ironically, he was unhappy at the result of his popularization of the area.
-Sidestrand small parish church is called St Michael and All Angels.
+Sidestrand's small parish church is called St Michael and All Angels.
 This church was moved stone by stone 1880 a third of a mile inland to prevent it from falling into the sea due to coastal erosion.
 Previous to this date the church had already suffered the loss of its tower in 1841 when it was washed down the cliff after a heavy storm.